 Infrared telescopes excel at finding cool, dim stars, slicing through interstellar dust bands.
 Plus they even measure the temperatures of planets in other solar systems.
 The wavelengths of infrared light are long enough to navigate through clouds that would otherwise block our view.
 By using large infrared telescopes, astronomers peer through the dust lanes of our galaxy into the Milky Way’s core.

 The majority of stars emit most of their electromagnetic energy as visible light, the tiny portion of the spectrum to which our eyes are sensitive.
 Because wavelength correlates with energy, the color of a star tells us how hot it is: red stars are coolest, blue are hottest.
 The coldest of stars emit hardly any visible light at all; they can only be seen with infrared telescopes.

 At wavelengths shorter than violet, we find the ultraviolet, or UV, light.
 You may be familiar with UV from its ability to give you a sunburn.
 Astronomers use it to hunt out the most energetic of stars and identify regions of star birth.
-When viewing distant galaxies with UV telescopes, most of the stars and gas disappear, and all the stellar nurseries flare into view.
+When viewing distant galaxies with UV telescopes, most of the stars and gas disappear, and all the stellar nurseries pop into view.

-Beyond UV, comes the highest energies in the electromagnetic spectrum: X-rays and gamma rays.
-Our atmosphere blocks this light, so astronomers must rely on telescopes in space to see the x-ray and gamma ray universe.
-X-rays come from exotic neutron stars, the vortex of superheated material spiraling around a black hole, or diffuse clouds of gas in galactic clusters that are heated to many millions of degrees.
+Beyond UV come the highest energies in the electromagnetic spectrum: X-rays and gamma rays.
+Our atmosphere blocks this light, so astronomers must rely on telescopes in space to see the X-ray and gamma ray universe.
+X-rays come from exotic neutron stars, the vortex of superheated material spiraling around a black hole.
+Or from diffuse clouds of gas in galactic clusters that are heated to many millions of degrees.